ibdknox/jayq/README.md

 ```

 * `jayq.macros/let-deferred [steps & body]`: `let` like form allowing
-  to chain deferreds and bind return values to locals for use once all
+  chaining of deferreds and binding return values to locals for use
-  deferreds are realized (or in a :let/:when intermediary step).
+  once all the deferreds are realized (or in a :let/:when intermediary step).
   The step value expected is anything that returns a deferred instance.
   You can supply :let/:when steps (like in for/doseq) between "regular" steps.